acrylJonny/datahub-recipes-manager/README.md

 - [DataHub Project](https://datahubproject.io/) - The open-source metadata platform this manager integrates with
 - [Acryl Data](https://www.acryldata.io/) - Maintainers of the DataHub SDK
 - All contributors who have helped improve this project

+## Staging and Deployment Workflow

+The recipes and policies in this system follow a staging-to-deployment workflow:

+1. **Staging**: Create and configure recipes, environment variables, and policies in the web interface
+   - Recipes and policies created in the system are first saved locally in the database
+   - They can be edited, previewed, and validated before being deployed to DataHub

+2. **Deployment**: Deploy the configured items to the DataHub instance
+   - Recipe instances combine a template with environment variables and deploy to DataHub
+   - Environment variables marked as secrets are stored in DataHub's secure storage
+   - Non-secret environment variables are populated directly in the recipe at deploy time
+   - Policies are deployed to DataHub and immediately become active

+3. **Undeployment**: Remove deployed items from DataHub while retaining the configuration locally
+   - Undeployed items remain in the staging area for future redeployment
+   - This allows for easy testing and version control of configurations

+This workflow ensures that:
+- Configuration is versioned and managed separately from the actual deployed resources
+- Secrets are handled securely and never exposed in recipe definitions
+- Recipes can be easily moved between environments by changing only the environment variable instances